johnston9/MS3-Shot-Caller/README.md

 4. As a Returning User, I want to download the latest shotlist and script
 5. As a Returning User, I want to add a communication in a specific area.
-6. As a Returning User, I want to edit or delete my communications.

   - ### Frequent User Goals

+6. As a Frequent User, I want to view the latest production updates.
-7. As a Frequent User, I want to view communications and see images relating to style, shooting and script choices so I can develop my owm choices accordingly.
+7. As a Frequent User, I want to edit and delete my communications.

-8. As a Frequent User, I want to post communications and images relating to my style, shooting and script choices.
+8. As a Frequent User, I want to view and post communications and see images relating to style, shooting and script choices so I can develop my owm choices accordingly.
-9. As a Frequent User, I want to collaborate with other user on specific areas of production.

 [Back to Table of Content](#table-of-content)